1 Corinthians 15:37

 51. and of the resurrection of those who shall be found alive at the last day.

-you do not plant the body that will be
+And what you sow is not the body that will be

 but just a seed